plavixo/tutor/README.md

 From the moment you are born, you have a portfolio of what you can do.
 Initialy that isn't much.
 When you enter schooling age, that portfolio becomes formalised.
 Competencies are clumped together in tests, and summarised into grades.
 This continues until you leave education, whether that is primary, secondary, or tertiary.

-Every time we learn something, we it to our portfolio.
+Every time we learn something, we add it to our portfolio.

 A person _always_ has a portfolio of competencies - that portfolio is just the gigantum list of things they can do.
 A subset of that portfolio is formalised in formal education, but even when we don't formalise it or acknowledge it, it is still there.